MyMCIT/MyMCIT/LOCAL_SUPABASE_SETUP.md

 This setup ensures your local environment is correctly configured to work with Supabase and Google OAuth authentication.
 For more information on setting your On-Demand ISR token, see the [ISR Vercel Documentation](https://nextjs.org/docs/pages/building-your-application/data-fetching/incremental-static-regeneration).

 Feel free to reach out if you need any help setting this up.
 Happy coding!

+## Troubleshooting

+### Docker/Supabase Issues

+If you encounter an issue when running `supabase start`, try the following:

+1. On your Docker Desktop, go to the 'Settings' section
+2. Navigate to the 'Choose file sharing implementation for your containers' setting
+3. Select the 'gRPC FUSE' option
+4. Disable 'Use Virtualization framework' if it's previously enabled
+5. Restart Docker Desktop and re-run `supabase start`

+Note: This is a known bug with Docker/Supabase and may be fixed in future updates.
+Please refer to this [GitHub thread](https://github.com/supabase/cli/issues/1083#issuecomment-1691431279) for more information.
+Learn more about the [Docker Desktop settings](https://docs.docker.com/desktop/settings/mac/).